 - Preparation of target catalogues with relevant associated data (e.g. Figure-of-Merit) by Surveys

-- Submission of target catalogues to the Operations System
+- Submission of target catalogues to the Operations System run by the 4MOST Consortium

 - Merging of catalogues and preparation of OBs by the Operations System